-This season of Margins is sponsored by Showcase Workshop, which helps you deliver outstanding marketing and sales content screen-to-screen, face-to-face or wherever the sale takes you.
-While you work on your sales skills, you can enjoy an extended 30-day free trial as well as your first month free when you become a customer.
+This season of Margins is sponsored by Showcase Workshop, which helps you deliver outstanding marketing and sales content screen-to-screen, face-to-face, or wherever the sale takes you.
+Margins listeners get an extended 30-day free trial and your first month free when you become a customer.
 You’re welcome.

 In a past life, I worked at a high-end optical boutique located inside the famed Fred Segal in Santa Monica, Calif.
 I’d never had a sales job before, and I’d gotten the gig through a connection with an old job as a receptionist at an optometrist’s office.

 While I worked at Fred Segal, I didn’t do much.
 With the exception of our annual sale, I was rarely busy while I was actually working.
 And it’s that annual sale that I’ve been thinking about.